nu-radio/analysis-scripts/gen2-tdr-2021/production_scripts/README.md

 We are using [NuRadioMC tag v2.1.2](https://github.com/nu-radio/NuRadioMC/releases/tag/v2.1.2).

-There is a small "helper" class provided also.
+There is a small "helper" class provided in this repository.
 This standardizes things like the zenith binning, energy binning, etc. To use it, you will need to do:

 `export PYTHONPATH=/path/to/tools/directory/:$PYTHONPATH`